typewatch/Ferwatch01/README.md

-I'm Ferwatch01, a coding beginner.
+Hey!
+I'm TypeWatch, a coding beginner.

+Here's some stuff about me:
 - I'm trying to learn python
 - I use a laptop
 - I like 3d printers
 - Autocad is complicated

-That pretty much sums up my description, thx.